Connemarathon

 The Connemara International Marathon, known as the Connemarathon, is a marathon in Connemara, County Galway, Ireland.

 Comprising a road half marathon, a full marathon and a 39.3 mile ultramarathon, it typically takes place in April each year.

 First held in 2002, an ultramarathon event was added to the schedule in 2004.
 The ultramarathon is 63.58 km long with a total ascent of 146.49 m and a maximum elevation of 99.64 m.

 There were 2,000 participants in the 2006 Connemarathon, and over 3,000 people reportedly participated in the 2010 event.

+Participants of the marathon and ultramarathon races have come from many countries; winners have come from Brazil, Italy, the Netherlands, the United Kingdom, Poland and Kenya.